Veraticus/clearingway/README-menus.md

 ## MenuEncounter
 Ephemeral response menus that allow the user to pick role(s) through a dropdown selection.
 Dropdown can be single option or multi option.

-Roles in this menu can be set up 2 ways, for all ultimate encounters or a per-role basis.
+Roles in this menu can be set up 2 ways, for all encounters of a particular difficulty or a per-role basis.
 The former allows for requiring a cleared role for the respective ultimate.
 The latter allows to add miscellaneous roles that are connected to Clearingway's internal encounters.

 ### Common
 #### Optional properties